 Here’s a step-by-step guide on how to add a logo to your videos online:

 For YouTube users, the platform allows its users to set up a watermark in their channels settings.

 Another way to incorporate your logo into a video is as a title sequence.
+A logo maker is pretty handy if your don't have one yet.
 One of the most recognisable examples online is TED Talk’s opening visual: